Cologne Gay Travel Guide 2026

 But Cologne more than compensates for this with its more friendly and easy-going atmosphere.
 As one result Cologne became the gay capital of the western part of Germany.
 Its big rival in the East, Berlin, is bigger, more dynamic and vibrant, which makes the Cologne gay scene look more provincial – but Cologne is also more familiar and warmer.

-Our Cologne Gay Map shows the two major gay areas in Cologne: Many of the cafes, bars and clubs around Rudolfplatz have started during the last twenty years and have a rather modern style.
+Our Cologne gay maps show two major gay areas in Cologne: Many of the cafes, bars and clubs around Rudolfplatz have a rather modern style.
 Traditional pubs and bars for mixed ages are located mainly in the Old Town.

 If you like your travel destinations crowded and with a million people partying on the streets and in the pubs, then the Carnival in winter and the Cologne Gay Pride in summer are made for you.